adriangb/di/README.md

 A dependency injection framework based on:

-- Type annotations for inference of types
+- Type inference though defaults & evaluation.
 - Anyio compatibility
-- Arbitrary nested scoping for value caching & lifetimes
+- Arbitrary nested scoping for value caching & lifetimes (no specific Singleton, App/Request scope, etc., it's up to the implementer)
 - Lifetimes for generator context managers (i.e. an AsyncExitStack for each scope)
 - Explicit building of a task DAG & parallel execution
 - Concurrency for sync function by executing them in a ThreadPool